anamikaraj5/EarBloom/README.md

 - 🔍 View Product - Users can browse through all available earrings and view detailed information.

 - 🔒 User Authentication - Secure Sign Up, Login, and Logout to keep your data safe.

+- 🛒 Cart Management - Users can add, remove, and update the quantity of products in their cart.
+The cart persists user data and updates in real-time.

+- 💳 Checkout and Payment - Proceed to checkout to review items and make payment securely.

+- 👩‍💻 Admin Dashboard - Admins have control over managing the earring inventory.

 ## 🛠️ Technologies Used: